Skip to main content

 Mothers should not be discriminated against for breastfeeding in public under the Equality Act 2010.
 In order to show that we support mothers to feed whilst out and about in North East Lincolnshire, we have developed the Breastfeeding Welcome Scheme.

-‘Breastfeeding Welcome’ is an award scheme developed to make it easier for mums (partners and families) to recognise places where mums might feel comfortable to breastfeed their baby/babies when they are out and about in North East Lincolnshire.
+‘Breastfeeding Friendly’ is an award scheme developed to make it easier for mums (partners and families) to recognise places where mums might feel comfortable to breastfeed their baby/babies when they are out and about in North East Lincolnshire.

 We are working towards North East Lincolnshire being ‘Breastfeeding Friendly’.
 Why not join our campaign asking for local businesses to become ‘Breastfeeding Welcome’?
 Being a recognised Breastfeeding Welcome venue or business could be a way of improving customer service and by supporting breastfeeding, businesses will be making a positive contribution to the health of local population of North East Lincolnshire (and it’s visitors).